svpino/twitter/README.md

 # The Twitter Archive
-This is a collection of the most relevant content I've posted on Twitter.
-Most of these are threads.
-Some are just simple tweets.
+Here is a compilation of the most relevant content I've posted on Twitter since the end of July 2020.
+Most of these are threads where I've tried to convey as much actionable and helpful ideas as possible.
+Some are just individual thoughts in the form of tweets.
+I pushed those to the bottom of the list.

 ## Software Engineering
+Most of my writing revolves around general topics related to Software Engineering.
+Although there's a ton of technical stuff here, most of these aims to offer a more holistic view of the industry, and what I think matters to software developers.

 * [The one about my interview process to hire Software Engineers](https://twitter.com/svpino/status/1309534720275832833?s=20).
 *Sep 25, 2020*.